 - up to $2,000 in fines

-Note that if hazing causes death, the state may bring charges for involuntary manslaughter in Nevada (NRS 200.070) or even second-degree murder in Nevada (NRS 200.030).
-In addition, the victim’s family may bring a civil wrongful death claim in Nevada (as in the recent case of a UNR pledge who drowned during a fraternity event).7
+Note that if the incident causes death, the state may bring charges for involuntary manslaughter (NRS 200.070) or even second-degree murder (NRS 200.030).
+In addition, the victim’s family may bring a civil wrongful death claim (as in the recent case of a UNR pledge who drowned during a fraternity event).7

 2.1.
 Juvenile offenders